-Under the terms of the Agreement, the Company may elect that the loans comprising each borrowing bear interest at a rate per annum equal to either (a) the sum of 2.50%, plus the one month LIBOR rate then in effect, for base rate loans ("Base Rate Loans"); or (b) the sum of 2.50% plus, (i) the one-month LIBOR rate then in effect, (ii) the two-month LIBOR rate then in effect or (iii) the three-month LIBOR rate then in effect, for LIBOR loans ("LIBOR Loans").
+Under the terms of the Agreement, the Company may elect that the loans comprising each borrowing bear interest at a rate per annum equal to either (a) the sum of 2.50%, plus the one month LIBOR rate then in effect, for base rate loans ("Base Rate Loans"); or (b) the sum of 2.50% plus, (i) the one-month LIBOR rate then in effect, (ii) the two-month LIBOR rate then in effect, for LIBOR loans ("LIBOR Loans").
 The interest rate on Base Rate Loans will remain the same while such loan is outstanding, while the interest rate for LIBOR Loans will only be effective for the interest period which corresponds to the effective LIBOR rate.
 LIBOR Loans will convert to Base Rate Loans at the end of an applicable interest period unless the Company requests a new LIBOR Loan.
-Base Rate Loans may be converted to LIBOR Loans at the Company's option with three days notice to the Agrent.
+Base Rate Loans may be converted to LIBOR Loans at the Company's option with three days notice to the Agent.
 In addition, the Company pays a commitment fee of 0.375% on the unborrowed commitments under the Agreement.